bobbyiliev/introduction-to-sql/ebook/en/content/012-sql-commnad-categories.md

 # SQL | DDL, DQL, DML, DCL and TCL Commands
-Structured Query Language(SQL) as we all know is the database language by the use of which we can perform certain operations on the existing database, and also we can use this language to create a database.
-SQL uses certain commands like Create, Drop, Insert, etc. to carry out the required tasks.
+Structured Query Language(SQL), as we all know, is the database language by which we can perform certain operations on the existing database.
+Also, we can use this language to create a database.
+SQL uses specific commands like Create, Drop, Insert, etc., to carry out the required tasks.
 1. **DDL** – Data Definition Language
 2. **DQl** – Data Query Language
 3. **DML** – Data Manipulation Language
 4. **DCL** – Data Control Language

-#### Though many resources claim there to be another category of SQL clauses TCL – Transaction Control Language.
-So we will see in detail about TCL as well.
+#### Though many resources claim there to be another category of SQL clauses TCL – Transaction Control Language, so we will see in detail about TCL as well.
 ![img.png](../assets/sql-commnad.png)

 ### DDL (Data Definition Language):
-DDL or Data Definition Language actually consists of the SQL commands that can be used to define the database schema.
-It simply deals with descriptions of the database schema and is used to create and modify the structure of database objects in the database.DDL is a set of SQL commands used to create, modify, and delete database structures but not data.
-These commands are normally not used by a general user, who should be accessing the database via an application.
+DDL or Data Definition Language consists of the SQL commands used to define the database schema.
+It simply deals with descriptions of the database schema and is used to create and modify the structure of database objects in the database.
+These commands usually are not used by a general user, who should be accessing the database via an application.

 #### List of DDL commands:
 - `CREATE`: This command is used to create the database or its objects (like table, index, function, views, store procedure, and triggers).